DouglasGorges/purespectrum/README.md

 By clicking on 'Update' button, the application will try to register the book's new data on the API and, if everything goes rigth, a success message will be showed.
 ### To DELETE a book
-In the list, you'll need just to click on trash icon.
+In the list, you'll need to click on trash icon.
+After that, it's just to click 'Ok' to proceed with.

-Be carefull, no confirm messages was implemented yet.
-(This feature is comming)

 By clicking on trash icon, the application will try to delete the book from API and, if everything goes rigth, a success message will be showed.